MRes Primary Care (Web-based Learning) / Overview

 - Entry requirements

-Applicants who fail to meet the required entry criteria for the programme will be considered on an individual basis, but may be required to enrol initially on another route of the programme such as a postgraduate certificate or diploma.
-These people may be allowed to progress to the full MSc course if they pass the course at the required, MSc level.
+If you fail to meet the required entry criteria, applications may be considered on an individual basis, but you may be required to enrol initially on another route, such as a PGCert or PGDip.
+You may be allowed to progress to the full MRes course if you pass the course at the required MRes level.

 - How to apply

 Please apply via our online application form .
 See the application and selection section for details of the supporting documents we require.